addy-dclxvi/debian-bspwm-dotfiles/README.md

 In example above, I stream a YouTube video from Kurzgesagt channel.

 - **GTK Theme** Materia-light

+I usually use light GTK theme.
+Even if I use dark GTK theme, the GIMP canvas, Libreoffice paper, ebook background, will be still white.
+The internet is also white.
+Causing my eyes to work harder.
+So better to use light theme for GTK for a better readability.

 - **Icons** Faba
 - **File Manager** Nautilus